wrightrocket/modes/README.md

 # Modes
-This bash script create files and directories with every possible combination of permissions.
+The modes.sh bash script create files and directories with every possible combination of permissions.

 ## modes.sh
 A bash script to generate files and directories using all modes of permissions.